Path-Check/safeplaces-ct-backend/expressjs/README.md

 #### Setup Database

 1. Create databases and users mentioned exported in your environment.
-1. Grant users sufficient access to the database.
+1. Grant database user superuser privilege to the database to create POSTGIS extension and setup other tables.
+Reduce this privilege later to just create and modify tables or tuples in this database after you run the migration for the first time.
 1. Install [PostGIS extension](https://postgis.net/install/).

 #### Knex migrations and seed the database